-Hardrock minerals, such as gold, silver, and copper, play an important role in the U.S. economy by contributing to multiple industries, including transportation, defense, and aerospace.
-The General Mining Act of 1872 allows individuals to stake claims and obtain exclusive rights to the hardrock mineral deposits that belong to the United States.
+Hardrock minerals, such as gold, silver, and copper, play an important role in the U.S. economy by contributing to multiple industries, including transportation and defense.
+However, mining disturbs the land and creates the potential for serious public health, safety, and environmental hazards.

 Federal agencies oversee hardrock mining operations on federal lands using two different systems, depending on where the resources occur.

 However, agencies could improve how they manage hardrock mining—especially in regards to governance and transparency, environmental stewardship, and administrative resources.